carlmontanari/scrapli/README.md

 - __Concurrency on Easy Mode__: [Nornir's](https://github.com/nornir-automation/nornir)
   [scrapli plugin](https://github.com/scrapli/nornir_scrapli) gives you all the normal benefits of scrapli __plus__ all the great features of Nornir.
+- __Sounds great, but I am a Gopher__: For our Go loving friends out there, check out [scrapligo](https://github.com/scrapli/scrapligo) for a similar experience, but in Go!

 ## Requirements